luminaAnonima/fabric-of-light/README.md

 The pregnant vessel is a threshold,
 where formless light is gathered into pattern.
-Greet this arrival with space:
+Greet this arrival with space,
 for unfolding, silence, naming.

 Children thrive in coherence,